Pedra Branca (Tasmania)

 Pedra Branca is a rock islet in the Southern Ocean, off the southern coast of Tasmania, Australia.
 The island is situated approximately 26 km south southeast of South East Cape and is contained within the Southwest National Park, part of the Tasmanian Wilderness World Heritage Site.
 An erosional remnant of the Tasmanian mainland, the island is approximately 270 m long, 100 m wide, with an elevation of 60 m above sea level.
 The island is estimated to have separated from the Tasmanian mainland at least 15,000 years ago.

 Features and location

 Pedra Branca experiences wet and windy weather, and large waves.
 With an area of 2.5 ha, the island is small enough to provide an example of an outcrop that lies on the border between being a rock or islet and an island.
 The geology features three breccia cones of dolerite and sandstone.

 Flora and fauna

 The only plant species found on the island is the succulent Sarcocornia quinqueflora.
 Recorded breeding seabird species include fairy prion, Pacific gull, silver gull, kelp gull, black-faced cormorant, Australasian gannet, and shy albatross.
 Australian fur seals use the island as a regular haul-out site while New Zealand fur seals visit occasionally.

-The island is the only known habitat of a species of lizard, the Pedra Branca skink, Niveoscincus palfreymani.
+The island is the only known habitat of a species of lizard, the Pedra Branca skink.
 An estimated 400 individuals survive, but the species is listed as vulnerable.